Frequently Asked Questions

 What departments are associated with the cogsci Ph.D.

-Currently, three departments are associated with the joint cognitive
+Currently, four departments are associated with the joint cognitive

 Psychology.
 If you are enrolled in a Ph.D. program in a department